 Reporters and Beats

-Amazon, social business, e-commerce, social media, Internet search, emerging technologies, robotics.
+Sharon Gaudin — Cloud computing, Azure, Amazon, Google, e-commerce, social media, Internet search, emerging technologies, A.I., robotics.